Gianfrancesco Gambara: Clerical career

 On 7 October 1566 he was elected Bishop of Viterbo.
 He was consecrated as a bishop by Pope Pius V in the Sistine Chapel on 13 October 1566.
 In 1566, in the wake of an epidemic, he was put in charge of sanitation for Rome.
 On 4 July 1567 he was named inquisitor general.
 He opted for the titular church of Santa Prisca on 3 July 1570.
 He was a participant in the papal conclave of 1572 that elected Pope Gregory XIII.
 On 17 October 1572 he opted for the titular church of Sant'Anastasia.
 He resigned the government of his diocese sometime before 28 March 1576.
 He opted for the titular church of San Clemente on 9 July 1578, and then for Santa Maria in Trastevere on 17 August 1579.

 On 5 December 1580 he opted for the order of cardinal bishops and received the suburbicarian see of Albano.
 He opted for the suburbicarian see of Palestrina on 4 March 1583.
 He was a participant in the papal conclave of 1585 that elected Pope Sixtus V.

+Death

 He died in Rome on 5 May 1587.
 He was buried in the church of Santa Maria della Quercia in Viterbo.